Getting to Know: SAP S/4HANA – A Primer

 Is SAP S/4HANA truly simple?
 Yeah, well…kind of…

 Initially, enterprise resource planning software started with the key functional areas of Finance & Accounting and then quickly moved into Material & Inventory Management and subsequently into the realm where entire enterprises and corporations are run through full value-chain lifecycles.
-Throughout this ERP journey spanning dozens of sectors and industries a common theme has emerged…namely, the vast majority of organizations have the exact same core processes and those processes are NOT the value differentiators (i.e. secret sauce).
+Throughout this ERP journey spanning dozens of sectors and industries a common theme has emerged…namely, the vast majority of organizations have the exact same core processes.
+Those processes are NOT the value differentiators (i.e. secret sauce).
 Therefore, we are seeing ERP providers shifting to “simplified” business processes, user experience, and technology enablers.

 SAP has embarked on this initiative for the past several years, initially back in 2015 with the SAP HANA columnar data model which is the backbone of SAP S/4HANA.
-SAP had initially taken a pragmatic approach to building out SAP S/4HANA, they introduced products such as SAP Simple Logistics and SAP Simple Finance; these products were received with “lukewarm” reception whereas they lacked robust “end-to-end” solutions and in some cases integration to other business critical applications required from an ERP perspective.
+SAP had initially taken a pragmatic approach to building it out, they introduced products such as SAP Simple Logistics and SAP Simple Finance; these products were received with “lukewarm” reception whereas they lacked robust “end-to-end” solutions and in some cases integration to other business critical applications required from an ERP perspective.
 Hence,, within the past few years SAP has taken a dramatic step forward, they’ve shaken up their leadership ranks, placed uber emphasis not only on product strategy and development but also product maturity of SAP S/4HANA.

 The Mixed News of SAP S/4HANA…